 What is an IRA?

 An IRA is a retirement investment vehicle you can have in addition to an employer-sponsored retirement account, like a 401(k), 403(b), or 457.
-There are two types of IRAs: traditional and Roth.
+There are two types of IRAs — traditional and Roth — and you may choose one over the other depending on how you’d prefer to pay taxes on your funds.

-The contribution limit for an IRA in 2025 is $7,000 with a catch-up contribution of $1,000 for individuals aged 50 and over.
+The contribution limit for IRAs in 2026 is $7,500 with a catch-up contribution of $1,100 for individuals aged 50 and over.
 While there are no income limits for a traditional IRA, you may not be eligible to contribute to a Roth IRA if you make over a certain amount.
-Similarly, if your adjusted gross income (AGI) is above a certain level, you may not be able to deduct contributions to a traditional IRA.
+Similarly, if your adjusted gross income (AGI) is above a certain level and you have a retirement account through your employer, you may not be able to deduct contributions to a traditional IRA from your taxes.

 What is a 401(k)?